CrunchyData/crunchy-containers/hugo/content/overview/overview.md

 ## Administration

-The following images can be used to administer and maintain Crunchy PostgreSQL database conainers.
+The following images can be used to administer and maintain Crunchy PostgreSQL database containers.

 ### Crunchy pgAdmin4

-The Crunchy pgAdmin4 images allows users to adminster their Crunchy PostgreSQL containers via a graphical user interface web application.
+The Crunchy pgAdmin4 images allows users to administer their Crunchy PostgreSQL containers via a graphical user interface web application.

 ![pgadmin4](/pgadmin4.png "pgAdmin4")